formcloudapp/fc_doc/docs/Components/Datatable/default.md

 !!! note "Default Configuration"
-    When creating a new datatable, the following code and configurations is by default added to the datatable.
+    When creating a new datatable, the following code and configurations is by default.
     To create a new datatable, you can use the datatable builder in the FC UI.
-However, you can view the code and configurations in the ServiceNow backend by going to this url: `https://<your-instance>.service-now.com/nav_to.do?uri=x_509925_fc_graphql_query_broker.do`.
-Keep in mind that it is not recommended to edit the code in the ServiceNow backend unless you are absolutely sure about what you are doing.
-The recommended way to edit the code is to use the datatable builder in the FC UI.
+However, you can view the code and configurations in the ServiceNow backend by going to this url: `https://<your-instance>.service-now.com/nav_to.do?uri=x_509925_fc_graphql_query_broker.do`. **Keep in mind that it is not recommended to edit the code in the ServiceNow backend** unless you are absolutely sure about what you are doing.
+The recommended way to configure the datatable is to use the datatable builder in the FC UI.

 === "Filter Builder"